Robust-to-Dynamics Optimization: Robust to uncertain and time-varying linear dynamics linear programming

 \begin{theorem} Suppose $\rho(\mathcal{G})<1$ and the set $P=\{x\in\mathbb{R}^n|\ Ax\leq 1 \}$ is bounded.
 Let $a_i$ denote the transpose of the $i$-th row of the matrix $A\in\mathbb{R}^{m\times n}$ and consider the following semidefinite program:

-Then, \begin{enumerate}[(i)] \item the optimal values of problems (\ref{eq:nncvx.opt.switched}) and (\ref{eq:inner.ellipse.sdp.switched}) are the same, the optimal vectors $x_r$ in the two problems are the same, and the optimal matrices $H_{\pi, r}$ and $Q_{\pi, r}$ are related via $Q_{\pi, r}=H_{\pi, r}^{-1}$. \item the optimal values of the SDPs in (\ref{eq:inner.ellipse.sdp.switched}) provide upper bounds on the optimal value of the R-ULD-LP, are nonincreasing with $r$, and reach the optimal value of the R-ULD-LP in a finite number of steps $\bar{r}$.
-Moreover, any optimal solution $x_r$ to the SDP in (\ref{eq:inner.ellipse.sdp.switched}) with $r\geq \bar{r}$ is an optimal solution to R-ULD-LP. \end{enumerate} \end{theorem}
+Then, \begin{enumerate}[(i)] \item the optimal values of problems (\ref{eq:nncvx.opt.switched}) and (\ref{eq:inner.ellipse.sdp.switched}) are the same, the optimal vectors $x_r$ in the two problems are the same, and the optimal matrices $H_{\pi, r}$ and $Q_{\pi, r}$ are related via $Q_{\pi, r}=H_{\pi, r}^{-1}$. \item the optimal values of the SDPs in (\ref{eq:inner.ellipse.sdp.switched}) provide upper bounds on the optimal value of the \aaa{R-UTVLD-LP}, are nonincreasing with $r$, and reach the optimal value of the \aaa{R-UTVLD-LP} in a finite number of steps $\bar{r}$.
+Moreover, any optimal solution $x_r$ to the SDP in (\ref{eq:inner.ellipse.sdp.switched}) with $r\geq \bar{r}$ is an optimal solution to \aaa{R-UTVLD-LP}. \end{enumerate} \end{theorem}

 \begin{proof} The proof of part (i) uses the same exact ideas as the proof of part (i) of Theorem~\ref{thm:inner.SDP} (Schur complements and polar duality of polytopes and ellipsoids) and is left to the reader.
 In particular, this proof would use Schur complements to show that We now prove part (ii).
 The statement that the optimal value of (\ref{eq:inner.ellipse.sdp.switched}) is an upper bound on the optimal value of the R-LD-LP follows from the fact that in view of part (i), the last two sets of constraints of this SDP are constraining the optimal solution $x_r$ to be in $I_r(E_r)$, as defined in (\ref{eq:I_r(E_r).switched}).
 We know that $I_r(E_r)\subseteq\mathcal{S}, \forall r\geq 0$ as points in $I_r(E)$ land in the invariant set $E_r\subseteq P$ (cf. (\ref{eq:def.Er.switched})) in $r$ steps without leaving $P$ before time $r$.
 To see the claim about the monotonic improvement of our upper bounds, observe that if $x,\{Q_{\pi} \}$ are feasible to the SDP in (\ref{eq:inner.ellipse.sdp.switched}) at level $r$, then they are also feasible to the SDP at level $r+1$.
 This is because we have the inclusion by the third set of constraints in (\ref{eq:inner.ellipse.sdp.switched}), and the implication by invariance of $E$ under $\{G_1,\ldots,G_s\}$ as enforced by the second set of constraints in (\ref{eq:inner.ellipse.sdp.switched}).